ARKHN3B/locerts/README.md

 The project includes detailed documentation on how to use the script, along with examples and troubleshooting tips.
 It also includes a license and a contribution guide for other developers who may want to contribute to the project.

-#### Important note
+#### Important notes
-This script works only on macOS for the moment.
-Come and contribute to make this script available for Linux and Windows.
+1. This script works only on macOS for the moment.
+Come and contribute to make this script available for Linux and Windows 🤗.
+2. This script is not intended to be used in production.
+It is only intended to be used for local development purposes.
+3. This script doesn't work for multiple domains.
+Come and contribute to make this script available for multiple domains 🤗.

 ## To do